FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 GeneratingSpectrums_edit.ipynb	Standard.SpecVar
 (base) XXXX:01_Spectrum Generation xxxx$ jupyter notebook GeneratingSpectrums.ipynb
 ````

-The first cell in this notebook, like in all other notebooks, loads in all the libraries that we previously installed; this makes it so that we can access the functions in these libraries instead of having to code these capabilities from scratch.
-The second cell defines the folder paths to both the source folder where the audio is stored and the folder where the generated images should go.
+Other ways of launching the GeneratingSpectrums notebook will be demonstrated in lecture.

-Run the first two cells by making sure that the first one is selected (remember the green or blue line on the left side mean *edit* or *command*) and press `shift+return` twice.
+Run the first two cells,  which load libraries and define folder paths, by making sure that the first one is selected (remember the green or blue line on the left side mean *edit* or *command*) and press `shift+return` twice.

 It might take a while but you should see the number in the top left corner, next to the cell change from empty to a star to a number.
 Something like this
 ```python
 In []: # This code block has not been executed.